jucora/furniture/README.md

 1. Please clone the repository by running the next comand in your machine:

-<pre><code>git clone https://github.com/jucora/musician-tracking-app.git</code></pre>
+<pre><code>git clone https://github.com/jucora/furniture.git</code></pre>

-2. Next, run the next command to install all project dependencies:
+2. Next, run cd into the project and run the next command to install all project dependencies:

    For Yarn: <pre><code>yarn install</code></pre>
    For npm: <pre><code>npm install</code></pre>

 ## How to run the app locally

-1. Get into the folder of the project by running the next command:

-<pre><code>cd musician-tracking-app</code></pre>

-2. Start your local server by running the next command:
+1. Start your local server by running the next command:

    For Yarn: <pre><code>yarn start</code></pre>
    For npm: <pre><code>npm start</code></pre>